thelolinator2000/flint-os-v3.2_dev-reupload/README.md

 # flint-os-v3.2_dev-reupload

 ## This is the Official Flint OS Operating System.
 The Predecessor to FydeOS.
-## I do not own this.
+### I do not own this.
 This is a reupload of the FlintOS Operating System by *Flint Innovations Limited* as the OS cannot be downloaded anymore.

 #### It supports all major Graphics Cards/Chips prior to 2017.
 Support for chips after 2017 is not certain.
 #### It contains the Google Play Store.

-## Official Release Highlights (From Flint Innovations Limited.):
+## Official Release Highlights (Taken from the FlintOS Website):

-Refreshed UI for OOBE, app launcher and more
+* Refreshed UI for OOBE, app launcher and more

-Added “Advanced settings” menu in OOBE, allows broadcom wifi user to switch driver easily.
+* Added “Advanced settings” menu in OOBE, allows broadcom wifi user to switch driver easily.
 Also allows changing trackpad working mode instantly

-Updated Flint OS Settings app
+* Updated Flint OS Settings app

-Enhanced Docker support for optimised I/O
+* Enhanced Docker support for optimised I/O

 ## Installation (Taken From the FlintOS Website.):